FriendsOfSymfony/FOSHttpCache/doc/index.rst

 FOSHttpCache
 ============

-This is the documentation for the FOSHttpCache library.
+This is the documentation for the `FOSHttpCache library <https://github.com/FriendsOfSymfony/FOSHttpCache>`_.

 This library integrates your PHP applications with HTTP caching proxies such as Varnish.
 Use this library to send invalidation requests from your application